-There are some affiliate links included in this post – if you pay for a product or service through them, I will receive a small percentage at no extra cost to you.
-This helps me to continue to provide free information and content.
-I only ever recommend products and services I personally use or would use.
+There are some affiliate links included in this post – if you make a qualifying purchase through them, I may receive a small percentage of the sale at no extra cost to you.

-what is the purpose of filing a tax return?
+What is the purpose of filing a tax return in Canada?

 Most individuals in Canada are allowed to earn up to a certain amount without paying tax.
 This tax-free threshold is called the ‘basic personal amount’ and was $11,635 in 2018.
 If you earn over this amount, you will need to pay tax.

 Though you may have noticed tax being deducted from your payslips already, you need to file a tax return after the end of the tax year to make sure that the correct amount of tax has been paid.

 In a lot of places, such as my home country of the UK, tax calculations are made automatically by the government to make sure you have paid enough tax.
 In Canada, this is not done automatically and hence a manual tax return is needed.

 Why do I need to file a tax return in Canada?

 If you have underpaid tax, the Canada Revenue Agency (CRA) charges interest on the outstanding balance.
 Not completing a tax return if required is a form of tax evasion, and that’s never a good thing – just ask Al Capone.

 If you have overpaid tax, you may be eligible for a refund.
 Filing a tax return is the only way to get a potential refund.